ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex5_Manage_Device_in_Intune.md

 8. Select **Save** on the menu bar at the top of the page.
 9. On the **New Group** window, select **Create.** The **Mobile Device** group should now appear in the list of groups.
 10. Repeat steps 3-9 to create a group for desktop devices.
 The **Group Name** should be set to **Desktop Devices**, and in the **Dynamic membership rules** window, enter **Desktop Devices** in the **Value** field.
-11. Leave the Azure portal and all other tabs open in your browser for the next task.
+11. Leave all browser tabs open for the next task.

 ### Task 4: Create a conditional access policy